Kitware/kwcoco/docs/source/getting_started.md

 * The "prob" field needs to be better defined

-* A "video" is just a temporal sequence of frames.
+* The name "video" might be confusing.
+Its just a temporally ordered group of images.

 ## Code Examples.